twobitpunk/twobit-stm/README.md

   * try running the service using `systemctl start stm.service`
   * If that works, you can enable autostart of the service by running `systemctl enable stm.service`

   If all that works, all you have to do is figure out what the local usernames of the accounts you wish to limit are.
 Do this by running `set` from the command prompt in Windows.
 The `USERNAME` variable has the bit you want.
 Modify `stm-server.config` to match the names and times you want.
-You can also use MS account names if you like.
+You can also use Microsoft account names (e-mail addresses) if you like.
 This is the better choice if your kids use more than one computer.

 ### Client
   Installing the client is also fairly simple: